 The FATF and FATF-style regional bodies (FSRBs) continue to work with the jurisdictions below as they report on the progress achieved in addressing their strategic deficiencies.
 The FATF calls on these jurisdictions to complete their action plans expeditiously and within the agreed timeframes.
 The FATF welcomes their commitment and will closely monitor their progress.
 The FATF does not call for the application of enhanced due diligence measures to be applied to these jurisdictions.
 The FATF Standards do not envisage de-risking, or cutting-off entire classes of customers, but call for the application of a risk-based approach.
 Therefore, the FATF encourages its members and all jurisdictions to take into account the information presented below in their risk analysis.
 As countries consider actions based on their risk analysis taking into account the information below, they should ensure that flows of funds for humanitarian assistance, legitimate NPO activity and remittances are neither disrupted nor discouraged.
-Countries should also consider their international obligations under United Nations Security Council Resolution 2664 (2022) on humanitarian exemptions to asset freeze measures imposed by UN sanctions regimes.
+Countries should also consider their international obligations under United Nations Security Council Resolution 2761 (2024) on humanitarian exemptions to asset freeze measures imposed by UN sanctions regimes.

 The FATF identifies additional jurisdictions, on an on-going basis, that have strategic deficiencies in their regimes to counter money laundering, terrorist financing, and proliferation financing.
 A number of jurisdictions have not yet been reviewed by the FATF or their FSRBs, but will be in due course.
 The FATF provides some flexibility to jurisdictions not facing immediate deadlines to report progress on a voluntary basis.
-The following countries had their progress reviewed by the FATF since June 2024: Bulgaria; Burkina Faso, Cameroon, Croatia, Democratic Republic of Congo, Mali, Mozambique, Namibia; Nigeria, Philippines, Senegal, South Africa, South Sudan, Tanzania, Vietnam, and Yemen.
+The following countries had their progress reviewed by the FATF since October 2024: Bulgaria; Burkina Faso, Cameroon, Croatia, Democratic Republic of Congo, Kenya, Mali, Mozambique, Namibia; Nigeria, Philippines, South Africa, South Sudan, Tanzania, Venezuela, and Vietnam.
 For these countries, updated statements are provided below.
-Haiti, Kenya, Monaco, Syria and Venezuela chose to defer reporting; thus, the statements issued previously for those jurisdictions are included below, but it may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
-Following review, the FATF now also identifies Algeria, Angola, Côte d'Ivoire and Lebanon.
+Algeria, Angola, Côte d'Ivoire, Haiti, Lebanon, Monaco, Syria and Yemen chose to defer reporting; thus, the statements issued previously for those jurisdictions are included below, but it may not necessarily reflect the most recent status of the jurisdictions' AML/CFT regimes.
+Following review, the FATF now also identifies Lao PDR and Nepal.